piratebomber/Rubolt/Docs/contributing.rst

 License
 =======

-By contributing to Rubolt, you agree that your contributions will be licensed under the MIT License.
+By contributing to Rubolt, you agree that your contributions will be licensed under the Apache 2.0 License.

 Thank You!
 ==========